Birnir Snær Ingason

-Birnir Snær Ingason (born 4 December 1996) is an Icelandic football player who plays as a left winger for KA and the Iceland national team.
+Birnir Snær Ingason (born 4 December 1996) is an Icelandic football player who plays as a left winger for Stjarnan and the Iceland national team.

 Club career

 On 22 January 2024, Birnir Snær signed a three-year contract with Swedish club Halmstad.

 International career

 Birnir Snær made his debut for the senior Iceland national team on 13 January 2024 in a friendly against Guatemala.